 Columns and capitals of ancient Prusia were employed to support the ceilings of the tombs; the walls of the interior are usually decorated with blue tiles and paintings.

-(left) Muradiye Hammam (which was being restored in March 2008); (right) Muradiye Cesme (the only remaining original fountain)
+(left) Muradiye Hammam (under restoration); (right) Muradiye Cesme (the only remaining original fountain)